North Cape (Norway)

 The North Cape (Nordkapp; Davvenjárga) is a cape on the northern coast of the island of Magerøya in Northern Norway.
 The cape is in Nordkapp Municipality in Finnmark county, Norway.
-The European route E69 motorway (highway) has its northern terminus at the North Cape, which makes it the northernmost point in Europe that can be accessed by car and makes the E69 the northernmost public road in Europe.
+The European route E69 (highway) has its northern terminus at the North Cape, which makes it the northernmost point in Europe that can be accessed by car and makes the E69 the northernmost public road in Europe.
 The plateau is a popular tourist attraction.
 The cape includes a 307 m with a large flat plateau on top, where visitors, weather permitting, can watch the midnight sun and views of the Barents Sea to the north.
 North Cape Hall, a visitor centre, was built in 1988 on the plateau.
 It includes a café, restaurant, post office, souvenir shop, a small museum, and video cinema.